AI-Hypercomputer/maxtext/README.md

 ```
 4. After the automatically scheduled tests start running, integrate [Looker Studio](https://cloud.google.com/bigquery/docs/bi-engine-looker-studio) or any other dashboard with BigQuery to monitor metrics.

-If you have a use case that ML Automation Solutions does not cover, please email ml-testing-accelerators-users@googlegroups.com.
+If you have a use case that MAS does not cover, please email ml-auto-solutions-users@googlegroups.com.
 We're here to help!

 ## Contributing